4ms/metamodule-plugin-sdk/docs/native-plugin.md

 ### Technique 1: Creating ModuleInfoView via ModuleInfo class

 This technique is to create a class that's derived from `ModuleInfoBase`.
-You can see this base class [here](https://github.com/4ms/metamodule-core-interface/blob/main/CoreModules/elements/element_info.hh)
+You can see this base class in [element_info.hh](../core-interface/CoreModules/elements/element_info.hh)

 Then we pass this class to `register_module` as a template parameter.